MRCollective/CDPipeline_MicrosoftAzureGlobalBootcampPerth2016/workshop.md

-# VSTS and PaaS Workshop
+# Continuous Delivery build pipeline using VSTS and Azure PaaS

 ## Exercise 1 - Create a VSTS instance with a web app in a Git repository